tucats/ego/README.md

 * There are no pointer types, and no dynamic memory allocation.
 * All objects are passed by value in function calls.
-* Variables are untyped, but can be cast explicitly or will be type converted automatically when possible.
+* By default variables are untyped, but can be cast explicitly or will be type converted automatically when possible.
+Options exist which will cause Ego to require explicit type matching.

 The program stream executes at the topmost scope.
 You can define one or more functions in that topmost scope, or execute commands directly.
 Each function